|Official Plant Name||Nerium oleander|

 Oleander is a remarkably beautiful flowering evergreen yet its varieties are not as widely available in the UK’s garden centres and online stores, as one might expect.

-The reasons are that this evergreen is not frost hardy, and, more critically, it is very poisonous.
+The reasons are that this evergreen is not frost hardy.

 Kersie learnt the basics of gardening as a toddler, courtesy of his grandfather.
 In his youth he was an active gardener with a preference for flowering plants.
 He is a professional and vocational writer and his freelance projects have spanned various kinds of writing.